 Plugins, while offering valuable features, can also bog down your server.
 Each plugin consumes resources, potentially increasing loading times.
 Corrosion Hour suggests using plugins strategically, prioritizing those that enhance performance.
 For example, decay plugins can manage entity growth, and other tools can manage high-ping players.
 The impact of plugins is significant; Lone.Design notes that some large servers disable AI to improve performance.
 Carefully evaluate your plugin selection and remove any that aren’t essential.

-Choose the Right Server
+Why Choosing the Right Server Matters

 The server itself matters.
 A powerful server with ample resources will handle larger maps and player counts more efficiently.
 Server restarts, as explained by Pine Hosting, can take significantly longer with extensive plugins, high player counts, or large worlds.
 If you’re consistently experiencing slow loading times, consider upgrading your server hardware.
 Corrosion Hour suggests that substantial performance gains often require this hardware upgrade.
 Research different server providers and choose one that offers the resources you need for a smooth Rust experience.